Neptunians/asisctf-2021-writeup-ascii_art_as_a_service/README.md

 Ok, so let's take a look at jp2a parameters.

 I'll just keep the key parts here, for simplicity.
-(I investigated some other parameters, without success)
+(I investigated some other parameters, without success for this scenario)

 ```text
 $ jp2a --help